Our enthusiasm for neon can be traced back a hundred years, the story is one of creativity and transformation. Read a brief history of neon signage.

 Neon lighting rules the world

 Neon lighting was already a rapidly growing technology that was later used everywhere, from the Moulin Rouge in Paris to the Las Vegas Strip and New York Times Square.
-A few years later, at the 1938 World's Fair in New York, General Motors erected a giant neon sign, "Futurama," to illuminate the road to the World of Tomorrow's automaker show.
+A few years later, at the 1938 World’s Fair in New York, General Motors erected a giant neon sign, “Futurama,” to illuminate the road to the World of Tomorrow’s automaker show.
 The mass introduction of neon signs was an attempt to get communist citizens to see their surroundings after dark as in other major cities in the west.
-Around this time in the 1960s, neon lights was phased out and replaced by other cheaper and less demanding products.
+Around this time in the 1960s, movies with neon lights were popular, but neon lights themselves were phased out and replaced by other cheaper and less demanding products.

 The story of the neon lighting and signage industry is one of creativity, flexibility and transformation.